apache/solr-site/content/pages/operator/articles/explore-v030-gke.md

 Kubernetes does its best to distribute pods evenly across nodes, but multiple pods will get scheduled on the same node at some point (obviously).

 Assuming you requested 3 replicas for the “explore” SolrCloud, you should have an even distribution of pods across the three zones.
+Run the following command to get the number of unique nodes that your Solr Pods are running on, and count how many there are.
 ```
 kubectl get po -l solr-cloud=explore,technology=solr-cloud \
   -o json | jq -r '.items | sort_by(.spec.nodeName)[] | [.spec.nodeName] | @tsv' | uniq | wc -l